Updated February 2023

-It’s no secret that sweatshop labor is behind much of the clothing sold today.
-The media and nonprofits on the ground overseas report on factory bosses paying starvation wages, forcing employees to work unpaid overtime, denying bathroom breaks and sick leave, and retaliating against workers who seek better treatment.
+It’s no secret that sweatshops are behind much of the clothing sold today.
+The media and nonprofits overseas report on factory bosses paying starvation wages, forcing employees to work unpaid overtime, denying bathroom breaks and sick leave, and retaliating against workers who seek better treatment.
 Such practices may lead to cheap clothing on the consumer end, but more shoppers are saying that they don’t want low prices to come at the expense of workers—in the US and around the world.

-Here are ways to steer your clothing dollars toward companies with fair labor practices, avoid some of the worst sweatshop-labor-using companies, and help create a system that respects workers’ rights.
+Here are ways to steer your clothing dollars toward companies with fair labor practices, avoid some of the worst sweatshop-labor-using companies, and create a system that respects workers’ rights.

 1. Reduce and Reuse

 One way to keep your clothing dollars from enriching companies that use sweatshops is simply to buy less clothing overall.
 When you’re considering a clothing purchase, ask yourself whether you really need the item.

 Secondhand clothing is a great option for people who want to avoid supporting sweatshops—and for people who are budget-minded and eco-conscious, too.
 Check your local Yellow Pages for thrift or consignment stores, and check your local paper for listings of yard sales featuring clothing.
 You can also organize a clothing swap in your office or community.

 When purchasing necessary, new items, look for clothing that you’ll be able to wear over and over again.
 Choose high-quality items that fit your personal style, and then care for them properly so they last.